 - Did I have any other sexual health problems?

 - What Should I Tell My Partner?

 Starting a conversation and disclosing that you have genital herpes is a difficult one but this is very important.
 You can do this by showing that you are not that disturbed by knowing this news.
 Being aware of how this virus can be transmitted will help you not to pass it on to your partner.
 Ask your partner to visit a doctor and get tested.

 Using condoms cannot guarantee you about not transmitting the herpes virus.
 However, continuous usage of female and male condoms will reduce the chance of transmitting.
 Going for suppressive therapy, you can lower the amount of virus in your body and you should always bear in mind that the virus can be transmitted even though you do not have any symptoms.

 Can I have sex in future?

 It is not necessary that your sex life is over if you have herpes.
-If you consistently follow safe sex methods like using condoms and avoiding sex when you have outbreaks, the chances of your partner getting effected are very low.
+If you consistently follow safe sex methods like using condoms and avoiding sex when you have outbreaks, the chances of your partner getting affected are very low.

-It is very difficult to find partners if you are infected with herpes but don’t worry as there are herpes dating sites specially for people infected with herpes or any other STDs.
+It is very difficult to find partners if you are infected with herpes but don’t worry as there are herpes dating sites especially for people infected with herpes or any other STDs.
 Herpes dating to find someone for love is not really difficult.
 The only thing to remember is that you should follow safe sex techniques even though both of you have herpes.